Paisley finds hope with her new family

-Paisley joins two of Kate’s children, 13 and 10 years old, in the Hughbanks home, as well as her birth brother and sister, 10 and 8 years old.
+Paisley joins two of Katie’s children, 13 and 10 years old, in the Hughbanks home, as well as her birth brother and sister, 10 and 8 years old.
 The Hughbanks are fostering the brother and sister and hope to adopt them as well.
 Watching the older siblings struggle in foster care was one of the reasons Mark and Katie stepped up when Paisley was born.

 Case workers for HCJFS and its partners work hard to make sure Paisley and others like her can survive the hardships created by heroin addiction and find stable, loving homes.